savonet/liquidsoap/ROADMAP.md

   - take the opportunity to change the handling of track boundaries (currently boundary = we have a partial fill, which has quite messy corner cases)
 - Rewrite streaming loop
+- rewrite the clock system
+  - the code is unreadable and overengineered ⇒ simplify it
+  - we want to get rid of the assumption clock = thread
 - Take advantage of multicore
 - Support for proper modules
 - Optimize runtime: start time, typing and memory usage
 - Add script tooling, prettier etc.
+- Redefine switch-based transitions.

 ## Backlog